The Right Stuff (dating web site)

-The Right Stuff is a dating service in New Jersey, in business since 1993.
+The Right Stuff was a dating service in New Jersey, in business 1993-2022.
 Membership is international, and limited to single students, graduates, and faculty, of medical schools, and of select universities and colleges.
 TIME Magazine mentioned it in a review of dating services, saying, "If you’re highly educated and seeking a highly educated partner, Right Stuff Dating ('The Ivy League of Dating') may be right for you."
 According to the Right Stuff web site, as of 2015, there are about 4,900 members, and 310 couples have met and married through the site.

 History and membership

 The Right Stuff conducted business via paper and United States postal service beginning in 1993.
 It advertised in magazines such as The New Yorker, Boston, New York, Chicago, and Philadelphia magazines, similar publications in Washington D.C., and California, and university alumni magazines for the target universities.
 The Right Stuff went to the web in 1997.